ajoseph-uptycs/db-backup/README.md

 # db-backup
-Configure Database Backup using pg_basebackup &amp; WAL file archiving
+Database Backup using pg_basebackup And WAL files Archiving